anujdwivedi-02/Deltaware-Solution-Pvt-Ltd-/SUPABASE_SETUP.md

 ## 5. Troubleshooting RLS Issues

-If you encounter the error "new row violates row-level security policy", try these solutions:
+If you encounter the error "new row violates row-level security policy", try these Solution:

 ### Solution 1: Complete RLS Reset